adamhl8/shellrunner/README.md

 # result.pipestatus = [1, 2, 0]
 ```

-If using a shell that does not support `PIPESTATUS` such as `sh`, you will only ever get the status of the last command in a pipeline. **This also means that in this case ShellRunner cannot detect if an error occured in a pipeline:**
+If using a shell that does not support `PIPESTATUS` such as `sh`, you will only ever get the status of the last command in a pipeline. **This also means that in this case ShellRunner cannot detect if an error occurred in a pipeline:**

 ```python
 result = X("(exit 1) | echo hello")